sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 The output is textual and can help identify whether the bug is in libinput at all.
-Note that any configuration options you have set must be specified on the commandline, see the :ref:`libinput-debug-events` "libinput-debug-events" man page.
+Note that any configuration options you have set must be specified on the commandline, see the :ref:`libinput-debug-events` man page.
 Use the ``--verbose`` flag to get more information about how libinput processes events.

 If the bug cannot be reproduced with the :ref:`libinput-debug-events` helper, even with the correct configuration options set, it is likely not a bug in